papermerge/documentation/docs/index.md

 * Document versioning
 * Custom fields
 * Document types
-* OCR - used to extract text for documents indexing
+* Group ownership
-* OCRed text overlay (you can download document with OCRed text overlay)
+* Share documents and folders between users and/or groups of users
-* Full text search (supports multiple search engines)
+* UI is available in multiple languages
 * Tags - assign colored tags to documents or folders
 * Folders - users can organize documents in folders
 * Multi-User (Users/Groups/Permissions)